JoaoVFelipe/scoot-challenge/README.md

 # Technical take-home - Scoot/Adecco
-Evaluation project for application in the selection process at Scoot
+Evaluation project for application in the selection process at Scoot.

 ## Details